Where our focus is your experience.

 Raptor Meet and Greet (Let’s Get Outdoors)

 Guests will meet all of the birds at Arizona’s Raptor Experience during this activity.
 Natural history, conservation issues, raptor husbandry, and much more will be discussed.
-Hands-on interaction with two birds is included.
-A flight demonstration can also be arranged.
+Hands-on interaction with three birds is included.
+A flight demonstration experience can also be arranged.

 This healthful activity introduces curious minds to the joy, beauty and intrinsic value of nature and the ancient art and Sport of Kings (and Queens.)
 We take a scenic walk accompanied by two Harris’s Hawks that will fly along with us.
 You can observe as we hunt with the birds and witness cooperative hunting behavior.
 You will learn how falconry has been used to restore populations of threatened and endangered species, the natural history of the birds and conservation activities that benefit raptors.Please bring your camera!
 (Note: Hawk Walks are limited to dates between October and April as we choose not to hunt the birds during the molt, when their prey are reproducing and snake season!)

 Many people are partial to owls – this activity focuses exclusively on these specialized predators and includes an introduction to owl biology, ecology and natural history.
 The opportunity to photograph each bird in a natural setting is included.
 And…we also include a once-in-a lifetime interaction between you and a Eurasian Eagle Owl which you can hold on your fist!